DBJDBJ/dbjcore/readme.md

   - `DBJCore.Writedbg("message")` might output to console or to `Log.debug( "message" )`.

-## Configuration
+## Dbj Core Configuration
 .NET core json confiugration does not require any specialy named json config files.
 We just happen to call it `appsettings.json`.

+### Requirements

 Thus we have to add these lines to the csproj file:

 ```xml
 <!-- Required for the configurator to work -->